 Team

-Rob Feenie, Executive Chef
+Rob Feenie, Culinary Director

 Chef Rob Feenie is an award-winning, internationally acclaimed Chef.
 A winner of Iron Chef America, four-time Iron Chef Canada winner, Rob has authored cookbooks, is a mainstay of Canada’s Food Network and has worked with some of the world's top chefs.
 His last restaurants, Lumière and Feenie’s, garnered critical and public success, including the prestigious Relais Gourmands and Traditions & Qualité designation from Relais & Chateaux, four stars from the Mobil Travel Guide, and the AAA Diamond Award.